Intense Pulsed Light IPL Treatment for Dry Eye | EyeLoveCares

 As with any cosmetic treatment, there are pros and cons to IPL treatment.
 IPL is cheaper than other lasers, the sessions are quicker than many other methods, and it doesn’t damage the top layer of the skin, so it comes with fewer side effects and recovery is faster.
 However, it may take several treatments to achieve the results you want.

-Before you decide to undergo IPL Treatment, talk with your skin care specialist and go over all of your options.
+Before you decide to undergo IPL Treatment, talk with your skin care specialist or doctor and go over all of your options.
 It is good to discuss the risks, benefits, and costs associated with this procedure.
 IPL Treatment is one of the best options available, but it isn’t for everyone.
 Take the time to decide whether it is right for you.

 IPL Treatment and Dry Eye

 Although IPL treatments were originally designed exclusively for use in dermatology, the treatments may also be a beneficial solution for people who suffer from dry eye disease.
-Studies have been conducted surrounding its effectiveness and safety, and currently, there are eight centers in the United States that offer IPL treatment for dry eye.
+Studies have been conducted surrounding its effectiveness and safety, and currently, there are many centers in the United States that offer IPL treatment for dry eye.
 The treatment was first implemented in 2002 and is still currently being researched.

 What is Dry Eye?